chemio9/chemio9/README.md

 -->

 - 🌱 Currently learning neovim.
-- 📖 A grade-9 student from Canton, China.
+- 📖 A High School student from Canton, China.

+I know many programming languages but I am never proficient in a programming language! :P

 - Email: <chengruichen3@gmail.com>
 > email me at any time! :P